 Controlled flows are the opposite of uncontrolled flows.
 They are flows that proceed from one flow object to another via a sequence flow link but are subject to either conditions (red arrows in Figure 4) or dependencies from other flows as defined by a gateway (green arrows).

 Typically, this is seen as a sequence flow between two activities, with a conditional indicator (mini-diamond) or sequence flow connected to a gateway.

 A conditional flow is a subset of a controlled flow.
 It is a sequence flow with a condition expression that is evaluated at runtime to determine whether or not the sequence flow will be used.

 If the conditional flow is outgoing from an activity, then the sequence flow will have a mini-diamond at the beginning of the connector.
 If the conditional flow is outgoing from a gateway, then the line will not have a mini-diamond.

-The default flow is a special kind of a sequence flow, which is used in combination with conditional flows.
-It is “activated” only if all the corresponding conditional flows are not “true” at the runtime.
-The default flow is represented by a diagonal slash added to the beginning of the connector (Figure 5).
+The default flow is a special kind of sequence flow that is used in combination with conditional flows.
+It is ‘activated’ only if all the corresponding conditional flows are not ‘true’ at the runtime.
+The default flow is represented by a diagonal slash added to the beginning of a connector (Figure 5).

-Information flow is not a sequence flow, because it does not represent the order of activities but instead the flow of information in a process diagram.
+An information flow is not a sequence flow because it does not represent the order of activities but instead the flow of information in a process diagram.

 Process flows represent an obligatory part of each business process diagram.
 Most commonly, they are used to represent the overall progression of how a process is performed.
-Besides, flows can represent how messages and information are processed in a business process.
+Flows can also represent how messages and information are processed in a business process.